FlorisRoelofs/polya/README.md

 library(Polya)

-to directly run the simulation type and run: polya()
+To directly run the simulation type and run: polya()

 ############################### EXTRA PACKAGES NEEDED ###################################